lisallreiber/de-zoomcamp-notes/week_2_workflow_orchestration/README.md

 ### 2022 notes

 Most of these notes are about Airflow, but you might find them useful.
-Most of these notes are about Airflow, but you might find them useful.

 * [Notes from Alvaro Navas](https://github.com/ziritrion/dataeng-zoomcamp/blob/main/notes/2_data_ingestion.md)